 The LoS during the Do Minimum scenario ranges between B and F with 31 of the 32 impacted locations being rated as C or lower.
+These ratings have been determined using the previously referenced assessment criteria set out in Table 6.17.
 During the Do Something scenario, 24 of the 32 impacted locations along this section achieve the highest A / B ratings, with seven locations receiving a C rating and one location increasing from F to D. This is because of the proposed improvements to the existing pedestrian facilities in the form of additional crossing locations, increased pedestrian directness, provision of traffic calming measures to reduce vehicle speeds, improved accessibility and increased footpath and crossing widths.
 All proposed facilities have been designed in accordance with the principles of DMURS and the National Disability Authority (NDA) 'Building for Everyone: A Universal Design Approach' (NDA 2020) with regards to catering for all users, including those with disabilities.

-Overall, it is anticipated that there will be Medium Positive impact to the quality of the pedestrian infrastructure along Section 1 of the Proposed Scheme, during the operational phase, which aligns with the overarching aim to provide enhanced walking infrastructure on the corridor.
+Overall, it is anticipated that there will be a Positive, Significant and Long-term effect to the quality of the pedestrian infrastructure along Section 1 of the Proposed Scheme, during the operational phase, which aligns with the overarching aim to provide enhanced walking infrastructure on the corridor.
+A detailed breakdown of the assessment at each impacted junction, including a list of the junctions which experience no change, can be found in Appendix A6.4.1 (Pedestrian Infrastructure Assessment) in Appendix A6.4 in Volume 4 of this EIAR.